Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/040_user-session.en.md

 {{% /tab %}}
 {{< /tabs >}}

-If you would like to use this command to programatically check if session data exists, you can for example use the "raw" output mode to supress the info trace, and check if the return value is empty:
+If you would like to use this command to programatically check if session data exists, you can for example use the "raw" output mode to avoid the info trace, and check if the return value is empty:

 {{< tabs >}}
 {{% tab title="bash" %}}